lauronjohn/lauronjohn/README.md

 <p align="center">

 # 💫 About Me:
-I'm currently a Software Engineering student studying at Wuhan University 🌸, China🇨🇳.
+I'm currently a Software Engineering student in Wuhan University 🌸🇨🇳.
 I love technology and innovation🤖, hacking💻, and learning new things📝📝!!

 ## 🌐 Socials: